-In November 1947 the UN voted for a partition of the Land of Israel / Palestine between the Jews and the Arabs.
-The Jews excepted it, but the Arab world responded with a war declaration.
+In November 1947, the UN voted for a partition of the land of Israel between the Jews and the Arabs.
+The Jews accepted it, but the Arab world responded with a war declaration.
 The local Arab population, backed by 5 armies of neighboring Arab countries, attacked the Jewish population at various locations.
 One of the main battles was over Jerusalem.
 The Jews were a clear majority in the city, but they were isolated, as the roads leading to Jerusalem were blocked.
 Erick and I journeyed along a special dirt road that managed to reach Jerusalem despite the siege.
-The road is known by its nickname – “The (Israeli) Burma Road”.
+The road is known by its nickname – The (Israeli) Burma Road.”

-How “The Israeli Burma Road”, and Its Name, Were Formed
+How The Israeli Burma Road (and Its Name) Were Formed

-Touring Along “The Israeli Burma Road”
+Touring Along the Israeli Burma Road

-Today some parts of the road are paved but others are still a dirt road.
-Especially challenging, even for an off-road car, is the section nicknamed “The serpentines”.
-Here the dirt road is quite steep.
-Along the road section of a water pipe can also be seen.
-It was places also in 1948 to insure a water supply to the Jewish parts of Jerusalem as well.
+Today, some parts of the road are paved, but others are still a dirt road.
+Especially challenging, even for an off-road car, is the section nicknamed The serpentines.
+Here, the dirt road is quite steep.
+Along the road, a section of a water pipe can also be seen.
+It was places also in 1948, to insure a water supply to the Jewish parts of Jerusalem.